A Turkish Judge ~ Folktales Stories for Kids

 Dismounting, the Caliph helped the old man to the horse's back, then mounting in front of him, rode into Bassora.

 Arriving at their journey's end, the Caliph said to the lame man, "Dismount.
 I leave you here."

 "Dismount yourself," answered the beggar.
 "The horse is mine!"

 "What!" cried the Caliph.
 "Miserable beggar!
 Did I not lift you from the roadside?"

 "Very true," replied the beggar, "but can you prove it?
 In Bassora we are both strangers.
 It is your word against mine.
 What are you going to do?"

 That was a question the Caliph had to answer for himself.
 He thought, "If I throw the old man into the gutter, he will cry out.
 A mob will gather and yell, 'Give the old man his horse!'

 "If I give the thief a large sum of money, he'll be glad to let me have my horse back but at the same time he'll be encouraged to cheat someone else in the same way.

-So saying, they went to the place where the cadi was holding court.
+So saying, they went to the place where the cadi (Turkish judge) was holding court.
 Two men stood before the cadi: an oil merchant, and a porter.
 The porter held a piece of gold in his hand.
-“This coin,” he said, “belongs to me.”
+"This coin," he said, "belongs to me."